-CPC Doctoral Students
+CPCPR Doctoral Students

-The doctoral students in the CPC are studying a range of innovative topics which address societal issues by utilising theory-driven approaches and employing creative methodological techniques.
+The doctoral students in the CPCPR are studying a range of innovative topics which address societal issues by utilising theory-driven approaches and employing creative methodological techniques.
 Below please find brief profiles explaining the doctoral research being undertaken by students in this Research Centre.

 Rebecca Brew